 Why is diastolic blood pressure important?

 A 2019 study published in the New England Journal of Medicine reviewed 36 million blood pressure readings from 1.3 million adults in Northern California, taken between 2007 and 2016.
-Dr. Alexander Flint, who led the study, told NBC News, “Although systolic does count for a little bit more in terms of the risk of heart attack and stroke, diastolic high blood pressure is a close second, and it’s an independent predictor of those risks.”
+Dr. Alexander Flint, who led the study, told NBC News, “Although systolic [blood pressure] does count for a little bit more in terms of the risk of heart attack and stroke, diastolic high blood pressure is a close second, and it’s an independent predictor of those risks.”

 What causes isolated diastolic hypertension?